sigmavirus24/github-cli/README.rst

     :target: http://travis-ci.org/sigmavirus24/github-cli

-This tool provides partial itneraction with GitHub and its API from the command line.
+This tool provides partial interaction with GitHub and its API from the command line.
 This tool is far from complete or comprehensive.

 Dependencies